minluca/arbitrage_system/README.md

 # Cryptocurrency Arbitrage Detection System

-A high-performance real-time arbitrage detection system that monitors multiple cryptocurrency exchanges (Binance and OKX) and identifies profitable cross-exchange arbitrage opportunities using the Bellman-Ford algorithm.
+A high-performance real-time arbitrage detection system that monitors multiple cryptocurrency exchanges (Binance, OKX, and Bybit) and identifies profitable cross-exchange arbitrage opportunities using the Bellman-Ford algorithm.

 ## Overview